 - 8.2 Dunbar High Street was landscaped to a consistent design using high quality materials for footways, kerbs, parking areas and crossing points in the 1990s.
 Street furniture was colour coordinated with black lighting columns, posts for traffic signs, benches and bins.
 The design of the street uses mini roundabouts and on street servicing to slow traffic.
 Wide footways and short crossing points gives plenty space for pedestrians and has allowed for the placing of flower containers.
 Nameplates based on historic names or uses of closes were installed.
 The design qualities of this streetscape should be maintained.
-Although street furniture is required it should be of a design that complements the materials used in the street.
+Although street furniture should be kept to a minimum to minimise clutter, where new street furniture is required it should be of a design that complements the materials used in the street.
 The footways at West Port, Victoria Street and Abbeylands were also relaid in materials that match the High Street. - 8.3 The Area Partnership prioritised maintenance for High Street infrastructure in its Area Plan and this work is ongoing.
 Appendix 1 of the Dunbar Conservation Area Management Plan contains a section on approved street finishes on each street in the conservation area and this will be carried forward for Road Services to implement as and when necessary.

-Dunbar Car Parking Dunbar Town Centre Strategy: Action 2 Reorganisation of Town Centre Car Parking Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Reorganisation of town centre car park stay length ELC Road Services The Local Transport Strategy has been adopted, therefore this work will commence
+Dunbar Town Centre Strategy: Action 2 Reorganisation of Town Centre Car Parking Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Reorganisation of town centre car park stay length ELC Road Services 1.Implementation of short, medium and long stay The Local Transport Strategy has been adopted, therefore this work will commence